-- Remove Dutch oven from heat; place large sheet of foil over pot and cover tightly with lid.
+- Remove Dutch oven from heat and cover tightly with lid.

 - Transfer pot to oven and cook until instant-read thermometer registers 160 degrees when inserted in thickest part of breast and 175 degrees in thickest part of thigh, 80 to 110 minutes.

 - Transfer chicken to carving board, tent with foil, and rest 20 minutes.

 - Meanwhile, strain chicken juices from pot through fine-mesh strainer into fat separator, pressing on solids to extract liquid; discard solids (you should have about ½ cup – 1 cup juices).